CS3398-TState-Edosians/CS3398-Edosians-S2020/README.md

 and for fxml pages they are located in the same src folder in the Scenes folder.Next steps involve further enhancing the navigation of the application and creating art for it.

+Aldo - Expanded the map to be 12 * 12 cells and intergrated the boat images into the player game board.
+Next steps include cleaning up the UI such as changing the boat background to water and presenting a boat in the enemy board once the boat has been sunked.

 -----------------------------------------------------------------------
 SPRINT 1 - Single Player POC Game